dainst/civers-prototype/docs/README_TECHNICAL.md

 Additionally there is one file storage, which is shared amongst the Scraper and the Citator.

+### APIs

+Note that apart from the three user interfaces there exist multiple backend service **APIs**.
+The *DOI Registrar* has an API, the *Citator* has one API to request archival of arbitrary websites and one API which provides the *Widget*.
+Finally the **Scraper** itself provides an API which makes the scraping code directly accessible (omitting DOI generation).

 ## Webscraping

 Modern webpages are often dynamically generated.
 That is the HTML the server delivers